Sourdough Carrot Snack Cake

 - To make the frosting: In the bowl of stand mixer fitted with the paddle attachment, add the butter, cream cheese, powdered sugar, and vanilla extract.
 Mix on low until combined, then speed mixer up to high and mix for 2 to 3 minutes or until light and fluffy.

-- Add the remaining frosting to the top of the cake and spread evenly.
+- Add the remaining white frosting onto the carrot cake and spread it out evenly.

 - Using the orange frosting, pipe a line the size of the carrot you’d like to pipe and zig zag the frosting back and forth while making the line shorter each time so it creates a triangle.